Study of Interplanetary Magnetic Field with Ground State Alignment: Introduction

-Atomic alignment is a new promising way of studying magnetic fields in radiation-dominated environments.
-In fact, this diagnostic is far more sensitive than those based on the Zeeman effect.
-The basic idea of atomic alignment is simple: consider atoms irradiated by a nearby star and embedded in a magnetic field.
-Anisotropic radiation pumps the atoms differentially from different magnetic sublevels, resulting in over- or underpopulations of the atomic states of various magnetic quantum numbers, M. Then the absorbed and scattered light will get polarized by the aligned atoms, relying on the magnetic field, especially the direction, around them.
-So it's an effective way to obtain the 3D orientation of magnetic field and a cost efficient method, just by detecting the polarization of light from the object rather than sending a satellite.
+GSA is a new promising way of studying magnetic fields in radiation-dominated environments.
+In fact, this diagnostic is far more sensitive than those based on the Zeeman effect for the magnetic field in the diffuse medium.
+The basic idea of GSA is simple: consider atoms irradiated by a nearby star.
+Anisotropic radiation pumps the atoms differentlly from different magnetic sublevels, resulting in over- or underpopulation of the magnetic sublevels on the ground state.
+Then the absorbed and scattered light from the aligned atoms will get polarized, depending on the diection of magnetic field.
+Therefore GSA is an effective way to detect the 3D orientation of magnetic field.

-In this paper, we first discuss a synthetic observation of Jupiter's magnetic field that has been detected by Galileo spacecraft.
-The third largest of Jupiter's moons, Io, is chosen as the tracer of our synthetic observation, since it has been shown that there is abundant sodium in the wake of Io.
-Secondly we give the result of synthetic observation of the Comet Halley.
-The alignment of sodium was calculated particularly in \citet{Yan 2007}.
-Here, we use the D2 emission line of sodium ({\it high resolution}).
-We also consider the situation when the spectrometer cannot resolve the D1 and D2 lines ({\it low resolution}).
-Since D1 line is unpolarized, the polarization degree in the case of low spectral resolution is reduced.

-Galileo spacecraft was sent to Jupiter for an 8-year mission in Jovian system.
-It detected Io and other moons of Jupiter, sending abundant information about the Jovian system.
-One of them is the magnetic field.
-We downloaded the data from NASA PDS-PPI (see \citealt{Kivelson}).